 Edit.
-FEELINGS TIMES LOL.
+I'M BACK FROM TURKEY!
+AND THAT MEANS IT'S FEELINGS TIMES LOL.
 I apologize for the lateness; I wanted this up for weeks earlier but I came back with a serious case of jet bloat and vertigo so I couldn't even look at the screen let alone go online.
-Lol regardless, I hope you had an awesome July and August (I know I sure did, haha interning in Turkey was freakin' spectacular!) so thank you for always being so nice during these long in-betweens.
+Lol regardless, I hope you had an awesome July and August (I know I sure did, interning abroad was freakin' spectacular!) so thank you for always being so nice during these long in-betweens.
 And since many of us are all heading back to school, best wishes for the new year!

 Toothiana's bedroom, 5:57 pm

 Tooth's laugh followed as she grew quiet again.
 But by then, his curiosity was already pulling him in.
 And Jack shoved his hands into his pockets and pressed his bare feet to the marble tiles, the easy, minuscule stretch came to the corners of his lips.